 Pediatric Advanced Life Support (PALS) is a course that uses a series of simulated pediatric emergencies to reinforce the important concepts of a systematic approach to pediatric assessment, basic life support, PALS treatment algorithms, effective resuscitation and team dynamics.
 The goal of the PALS Course is to improve the quality of care provided to seriously ill or injured children, resulting in improved outcomes.

-The course features classroom-based works well for learners who prefer group interaction and instructor feedback while learning skills, is co-branded with the American Academy of Pediatrics (AAP), uses learning stations for practice of essential skills simulated clinical scenarios that encourage active participation, hands-on class format reinforces skills proficiency.
+The course features classroom-based and is designed for learners to critically think about pediatric emergencies debrief in an instructor lead group environment.
+The class uses learning stations for practice of essential skills simulated clinical scenarios that encourage active participation, hands-on class format reinforces skills proficiency.